steveturbek/Tangible-Interfaces-Submarine-Design-Project/examples/svg-dashboard-helper-SKILL.md

 [upload SKILL.md file]
 [upload your NEW DESIGN from Figma - no code inside]

-Please look at the stock [speed/battery/etc.] gauge in the instruments/ folder and apply the same animation behavior to my new design.
+Please fetch the stock [speed/battery/etc.] gauge from the instruments/ folder and apply the same animation behavior to my new design.

 My animated element is called "[element name]" in my new SVG.
 [Optional: "Keep the same behavior" OR describe any animation changes needed]
 ```

+**Note:** Students don't need to upload the stock gauge - you'll fetch it from GitHub using WebFetch.

-**Alternative - if student prefers to upload the stock gauge:**
+**Alternative - if student is iterating on their own custom code:**

 ```
-I'm redesigning the [speed/battery/depth/etc.] gauge for my submarine dashboard.
+I'm updating my custom [gauge type] design.

 [upload SKILL.md file]
-[upload the ORIGINAL stock gauge from instruments/ folder, e.g., instruments/speed.svg] [upload your NEW DESIGN from Figma - no code inside]
+[upload OLD SVG with working code - student's previous version] [upload NEW DESIGN from Figma - no code inside]

-Please apply the same animation behavior from the stock gauge to my new design.
+Please apply the animation code from my old file to my new design.

-My animated element is called "[element name]" in my new SVG.
-[Optional: "Keep the same behavior" OR describe any animation changes needed]
+[Tell Claude if element names changed, or say "same element names as before"]
 ```

 **If starting completely fresh (less common):**